HDwayne/raspberry-pi-os-qemu/docs/lesson06/rpi-os.md

 `ldr x2, =kernel_main` does not suffer from the problem.
 CPU loads `x2` with the link address of `kernel_main`, e.g. 0xffff000000003190.
 Different from `br kernel_main` which uses PC-based offset, `br x2` jumps to an absolute address stored in x2 (this is called long jmp).
 Therefore, PC will be updated with the link address of `kernel_main` which can be translated via MMU.
 In other words, by executing a long jmp, we "synchronize" the PC value with virtual addresses.

 Another question: why `ldr x2, =kernel_main` itself must be executed before we turn on the MMU?
 The reason is that `ldr` also uses `pc` relative offset.
-See the [manual](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0802b/LDR_reg_gen.html).
 On my build, it emitted as `ldr x2, #0x10c`.
 So if we execute this instruction *after* MMU is on but *before* we "synchronize" PC, MMU will give another translation fault.

 ## Compiling & loading user programs